KeithIMyers/chromiumos-docs/simple_chrome_workflow.md

 2. Wait for the scary "recovery screen"
 3. Hit Ctrl-D to switch to developer mode (there's no prompt)
 4. Press enter to confirm
+5. Once it is done, hit Ctrl-D again to boot, then wait

 From this point on you'll always see the scary screen when you turn on the device.
-Press Ctrl-D to continue boot.
+Press Ctrl-D to boot.

 Older devices may have [device-specific instructions].

+Googlers: If the device asks you to "enterprise enroll" it, click the X in the top-right of the dialog to skip it.
+Trying to use your google.com credentials will result in an error.

 ### Enable booting from USB

+By default Chromebooks will not boot off a USB stick for security reasons.
+You need to turn that on.

 1. Start the device
-2. Press Ctrl-Alt-F2 to get a terminal
+2. Press Ctrl-Alt-F2 to get a terminal.
+(You can use Ctrl-Alt-F1 to switch back if you need to.)
-3. Login as `chronos` (no password or `test0000`)
+3. Login as `root` (no password yet, there will be one later)
-4. `sudo enable_dev_usb_boot`
+4. `enable_dev_usb_boot`

 ### Install the test image onto your device

+**NOTE:**

+* Installing Chromium OS onto your hard disk will **WIPE YOUR HARD DISK CLEAN**.
+* *DO NOT* log into this test image with a username and password you care about. **The root password is public** ("test0000"), so anyone with SSH access could compromise the device.

 1. Plug the USB stick into the machine and reboot.
 2. At the dev-mode warning screen, press Ctrl-U to boot from the USB stick.
-3. Switch to terminal by pressing Ctrl-Alt-F2 (Ctrl-Alt-Forward)
+3. Switch to terminal by pressing Ctrl-Alt-F2
 4. Login as user `chronos`, password `test0000`.
-5. `sudo /usr/sbin/chromeos-install` (device)
+5. `/usr/sbin/chromeos-install`

-**IMPORTANT NOTES:**

-* Installing Chromium OS onto your hard disk will **WIPE YOUR HARD DISK CLEAN**.
-* *DO NOT* log into this test image with a username and password you care about. **The root password is public** ("test0000"), so anyone with SSH access could compromise the device.
+6. Wait for it to copy the image
+7. `shutdown -h now`

+You can now unplug the USB stick.

 ### Connect device to Ethernet

-Use your USB-to-Ethernet adapter to connect to a network.
+Use your USB-to-Ethernet adapter to connect the device to a network.

 Googlers: You can use a corp Ethernet jack, which will place you on a special restricted network.